jelkinsjames/chameleon-PCB/PCM1863/board/README.md

+notachevy
+#4575

+chameleonLab — Today at 1:45 PM
+# PCM1863 Physical Board

+In our project, we are using the PCM1863 as an analog-to-digital (ADC) converter.
+The goal of the chip is to take analog input, and change the signal into a readable I2S output.

+## Components:
+- 0.1uF: X7R, 50V (some are 16V, but we use 50V for all for ease of placement) Ceramic
+Expand
+message.txt
+19 KB
+﻿
+chameleonLab#0277
 # PCM1863 Physical Board

 In our project, we are using the PCM1863 as an analog-to-digital (ADC) converter.
 The goal of the chip is to take analog input, and change the signal into a readable I2S output.